Zero net Energy House

 Weatherization also brings added comfort: the furnace or air conditioner come on less often, the temperature of the house stays better balanced, and drafts are eliminated.
 If insulation is added to the walls, it significantly decreases the street noise in the house.

 Expect to spend a few thousand dollars out-of-pocket, depending on the extent of weatherization.
-If you don’t have the funds available, you can borrow against the value of your home via a Home Equity Line of Credit or a Home Equity Loan or borrow directly from Ameren (if funds are available).
+If you don’t have the funds available, you can borrow against the value of your home via a Home Equity Line of Credit or a Home Equity Loan.